youzhitu/youzhitu.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Tu Youzhi received a B.Eng. degree and an M.Sc. degree from Harbin Engineering University in 2012 and 2015, respectively.
-He received a Ph.D. degree in Electronic and Information Engineering at The Hong Kong Polytechnic University in 2022.
-He is now a postdoctoral fellow at The Hong Kong Polytechnic University.
-His research interests include speaker recognition and deep learning.
+I received a B.Eng. degree and an M.Sc. degree from Harbin Engineering University in 2012 and 2015, respectively.
+I received a Ph.D. degree in Electronic and Information Engineering at The Hong Kong Polytechnic University in 2022.
+I am now a postdoctoral fellow at The Hong Kong Polytechnic University.
+My research interests include speaker recognition and speech deepfake detection.

 Education
 ======